-For the first fiscal year of the Iowa STRLF, 98% of the capitalization grant plus 100% of state matching funds in the STRLF may be used as Ioans.
+For the first fiscal year of the lowa STRLF, 98% of the capitalization grant plus 100% of state matching funds in the STRLF, minus \$100,000, may be used as loans.
 However, it is likely that most of these available funds will not be disbursed until FFY 2026 as the program becomes established.